For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 195. Instructional Apprenticeship in Cognitive Science (4)

-Students, under the direction of the instructor, lead laboratory or discussion sections, attend lectures, and meet regularly with the instructor to help prepare course materials.
+Students, under the direction of the instructor, lead laboratory or discussion sections, attend lectures, and meet regularly with the instructor to help prepare course materials and grade papers and exams.
 Applications must be submitted to and approved by the department.
 Prerequisites: upper-division standing; 3.0 GPA; instructor and department approval.
 P/NP only.

 198. Directed Group Study (4)